BdF-LabSec/kpn532/README.md

 ![Measured waiting time for GetVersion instruction on direct configuration](assets_arduino/kpn532_direct_getversion.png)

 The proxified penalty is around 20ms, more or less depending on the payload size.

+## Behavior

+Presented UID can be different from the original.

+- Original UID: `0495910A5D6D80`
+- Presented UID: `0895910A`
+    - `08` is forced by `PN532` design ;
+    - Only 4 bytes in total, 3 bytes available.

 ## Traces